redhat-best-practices-for-k8s/test-network-function/README.md

 ## Building and running the standalone test executable

-Currently, all available tests are part of the "CNF Certification Test Suite" test suite, which serves as the entrypoint to run all test specs.  `CNF Certification 3.0` is not containerized, and involves pulling, building, then running the tests.
+Currently, all available tests are part of the "CNF Certification Test Suite" test suite, which serves as the entrypoint to run all test specs.
 By default, `test-network-function` emits results to `test-network-function/cnf-certification-tests_junit.xml`.

-The included default configuration is for running `generic` and `multus` suites on the trivial example at [cnf-certification-test-partner](https://github.com/test-network-function/cnf-certification-test-partner).
-To configure for your own environment, please see [config.md](docs/config.md).

 ### Dependencies

 At a minimum, the following dependencies must be installed *prior* to running `make install-tools`.